-After exercising, you are feeling shaky, sweaty, and dizzy - symptoms you generally get when you have low glucose.
-But, your current glucose is 204 mg/dL.

-Anytime you get a reading that doesn't match how you feel, do a blood glucose test.
+What you see What it means After exercising: After exercising, you are feeling shaky, sweaty, and dizzy - symptoms you Reader generally get when you have low 5:47pm glucose.
+But, your current glucose is C Ends in 9 days App 204 mg/dL.
+204→ Anytime you get a reading that doesn't match how you feel, do a blood glucose test.